 Wiping down counters with a wet cloth may look clean, but we need to ensure that countertops are sanitised to prevent the spread of germs to other areas in the kitchen.

-Pro tip: wipe counters clean with a cloth and then spray or wipe with a bleach or disinfectant solution and allow the area to dry.
+Pro tip: Wipe counters clean with a cloth, then spray disinfectant solution, and allow the area to dry.

 Golden Rule 6: Don’t leave your food in the fridge